 Avena Caliente (Oatmeal and Milk Hot Drink) was often served with breakfast when I was a kid.
 Practical, simple, quick to make and inexpensive, this is one of our favorite recipes.

-Whoever came up with the idea of avena caliente (oatmeal and milk hot drink) must have been a culinary genius.
+Whoever came up with the idea of Avena Caliente (oatmeal and milk hot drink) must have been a culinary genius.

-Imagine how practical: a warm drink, thick, and full of the flavors of our beloved spices.
-It warms the soul and satisfy the most voracious appetite.
+Oatmeal dishes as a part of breakfast are pretty much universal at this point.
+Imagine oatmeal in a drink form.
+It's perfectly practical: a warm, thick drink, full of the flavors of our beloved spices.
+It warms the soul and satisfies the most voracious appetite.

-Avena caliente (oatmeal and milk hot drink) was often found on our breakfast table when I was a kid.
-Practical, simple, quick to make and inexpensive, this is just perfect to send the kids off to school with a nutritionally solid meal in their stomach.
+It is often found on our breakfast table and sometimes served with, or as dinner.
+Practical, simple, quick to make, and inexpensive, this is just perfect to send the kids off to school with a nutritionally solid meal in their stomachs.

 And grownups will love it too.
 Pour into your favorite lidded mug and sip on your way to work if you are short on time.

-- 1/2 cup of oatmeal
+- ½ cup [58 gr] of oatmeal

 - 4 cups of water